 - missing school or work because of anxiety

-It is normal to sometimes feel anxious.
-However, when you have social phobia, you have a constant fear of being judged by others or humiliated in front of them.
+Everyone feels anxious at times, but people with social anxiety have a constant fear of being judged by others or humiliated in front of them.

 - asking a question

-- conducting a job interview
+- job interviews